 Cooking tip: If you are removing the skins/shells of your chickpeas, roast them in the oven instead of throwing them away for an added crispy crunch that you can throw on salads or avo toast.

 Protein per 100 grams: 10g

-These little guys that we used to push around our plates as kids are another small member of the legume family that contain a delish amount of protein and fiber.
+These little guys that we used to push around our plates as kids are another small member of the legume family that contain a good amount of protein and fibre.
 Pea protein powder is also a very popular protein shake alternative for vegan and lactose intolerant individuals that can’t use whey.

 Cooking tip: Sauté your peas with onions and garlic instead of boiling them for better flavour.